telerik/winforms-docs/dock/architecture-and-features/dockingguidestemplate.md

 | __Left Hot__ ![dock-architecture-and-features-docking-guides-template 008](images/dock-architecture-and-features-docking-guides-template008.png)| __Top Hot__ ![dock-architecture-and-features-docking-guides-template 009](images/dock-architecture-and-features-docking-guides-template009.png)| __Right Hot__ ![dock-architecture-and-features-docking-guides-template 011](images/dock-architecture-and-features-docking-guides-template011.png)| __Bottom Hot__ ![dock-architecture-and-features-docking-guides-template 012](images/dock-architecture-and-features-docking-guides-template012.png)| __Fill Hot__ ![dock-architecture-and-features-docking-guides-template 013](images/dock-architecture-and-features-docking-guides-template013.png)|
 | __Center Background__ ![dock-architecture-and-features-docking-guides-template 014](images/dock-architecture-and-features-docking-guides-template014.png)|||||

-We should first create a DockingGuidesTemplate object and then set the images and their locations on the Center Background image.
+We should first create a `DockingGuidesTemplate` object and then set the images and their locations on the center background image.
 RadDock will define its hot mouse areas on the CenterBackground image depending on the images' locations that we set.
 The left, top, right and bottom images are reused for the outer guides (outside the center "compass"):

 {{source=..\SamplesCS\Dock\dock-architecture-and-features-docking-guides-template.cs region=Template}}
 {{source=..\SamplesVB\Dock\dock-architecture-and-features-docking-guides-template.vb region=Template}}